Page Lambert’s “Literature and Landscape of the Horse” Retreat

 Article on Forbes.com: A Week On An Authentic Wyoming Ranch – Reading, Writing and Riding

-Go to the retreat sponsors website, www.pagelambert.com
+Go to the retreat sponsors website www.pagelambert.com.

-August 3-9, 2014 – Anybody is welcome!
+August 9-15, 2015 – Anybody is welcome!

 Engage yourself in this week of guest ranch festivities and become educated at the same time.
 Have you ever wanted to learn more about what it takes to care for a horse?
 Have you ever wanted to learn how to saddle and unsaddle your own horse?
 This week is for you.
 We will have plenty of hands-on opportunities for you as well as some demonstrations.
 We’ll also have special groups for kids ages 6-12 when appropriate.

 Along with our trail riding program, we’ll have instruction on the basics of horse care: grooming, picking hooves, recognizing and treating small wounds, and more.
 A large part of enjoying horses is understanding them.
 We’ll take you into the mind of a horse so that you are aware of what your horse is thinking.
 Also enjoy some demonstrations on training a horse at different levels—yearlings, 2-year-olds, trail horses, and show horses.
-You may want to take advantage of our riding lessons (private or in small groups).

 Adult Only Week